TinyLLaVA/TinyLLaVA_Factory/README.md

 ```
 **Tips:**

-Please ensure that the `labels` (returned by the `_make_masks` function) follows this format: answers and the eos token id are not masked, the image token is masked with `-200`, and the other tokens are masked with `-100`.
+Please ensure that the `labels` (returned by the `_make_masks` function) follows this format: answers and the eos token id are not masked, and the other tokens are masked with `-100`.

 Secondly, create `tinyllava/model/llm/gemma.py`.